nodiscc/hecat/README.md

 ## Contributing

-This program is at a very ealry stage of development.
+This program is at a very early stage of development.
 Code cleanup, documentation, unit tests, improvements, support for other input/output formats is very welcome at <https://gitlab.com/nodiscc/hecat/-/merge_requests> or <https://github.com/nodiscc/hecat/pulls>

 ## Testing